iqra-fatima765/DevSecOps-Jenkins-Security-Pipeline/README.md

 # 🔐 DevSecOps Security Pipeline with Jenkins

-A hands-on DevSecOps lab completed as part of the Secure Software Design and Development Lab (CY256L).
+A hands-on DevSecOps lab completed as part of the **Secure Software Design and Development Lab (CY256L)**.

+---

-## 📌 Overview
+# 📌 Overview

-This lab focuses on integrating security practices into a CI/CD pipeline using Jenkins.
+This lab focuses on integrating security practices into a CI/CD pipeline using **Jenkins**.
 The pipeline demonstrates how different security testing and analysis techniques can be incorporated throughout the software development lifecycle.

+---

-## 🎯 Objectives
+# 🎯 Objectives

 - Understand the fundamentals of DevSecOps and secure CI/CD.
 - Configure Jenkins for automated pipeline execution.